-In this section we will post updates, information and resources for Achieving for Children, partners and the voluntary sector.
-The section will evolve as information, news and resources become available.
+In this section we will post updates, information and resources about SEND services from Achieving for Children, partners and the voluntary sector.
+The section will grow as information, news and resources become available.

 You can contact us by email at: email@example.com